About

 What I Do

 At Portland Community College, I progressed from part-time lab technician to outreach coordinator to a full-time trades instructor over four years.
 I taught trades preparation, residential electrical wiring, OSHA 30 construction safety, forklift safety and code, and first aid.
 I coordinated state-recognized certifications for students and served as safety committee chair at the trades center.
-In 2018, I received a distinction award for academic professionals, selected from a nominated pool of 30 among approximately 800 professionals.
+In 2018, I received a distinction award for academic professionals, selected from a pool of 30 nominees out of approximately 800 professionals.
 I also completed a pre-apprenticeship program as a student in 2014, earning a perfect attendance award and a scholarship, which gave me a firsthand understanding of the path my students would walk.

 Many of my students had experienced homelessness and incarceration.
 I meet people where they are, and I practice patience with learners who need repetition, clarity, and encouragement.
 I have presented to groups ranging from a handful of participants to over a hundred—community members, students, industry partners, and high school students exploring careers in the trades.